-If you’re aware of how the black fungus problem is beginning to expand, and given it’s ensued from COVID, the first thing you’d want to do is to get a UV-C lamp, which come in a variety of styles and sizes to fit a variety of needs.
-After you’ve purchased a UV-C lamp, the next step is to determine which surfaces are actually infested with virus.
-Any surfaces you overlook may cause virus to thrive and spread throughout your home or business.
+If you’re aware of how the black fungus problem is beginning to expand, and given it’s ensued from COVID, the first thing you’d want to do is to get a UV-C lamp, which comes in a variety of styles and sizes to fit a variety of needs.
+After you’ve purchased a UV-C lamp, the next step is to determine which surfaces are actually infested with viruses.
+Any surfaces you overlook may cause viruses to thrive and spread throughout your home or business.

 Next, maintain a distance of two inches between the UV-C lamp and the virus-infected regions.
-In order for the UV light to kill all of the virus, any other light source in the room must be switched off.
+In order for the UVC Disinfection lamp light to kill all of the virus, any other light source in the room must be switched off.
 This includes any doors or windows that might allow a small amount of light to pass through.
 Leave the room for 1-2 hours, after which the virus could have vanished.
-Repeat for any other surfaces where virus are present.
+Repeat for any other surfaces where viruses are present.